“Film is a dramatized reality and it is the director’s job to make it appear real . . . an audience should not be conscious of technique.”- David Lean

 HOLD THE STORY LOOSELY

 Our idea of the story is never the whole story.
 The act of writing a screenplay is a way of developing a coherent narrative for something that began as a simple idea or image.
 We are piecing together a series of emotional experiences that lead to a transformation.
 The plot, the “stuff that happens,” grows out of these experiences.
 It’s sort of like climbing a mountain and then looking back and wondering “How did I get here?”
 We write to retrace our steps as a document or emotional map for others to follow.

 Think about any well-told story, from Casablanca to The 40-Year Old Virgin.
 Underneath the plot lies an emotional arc for the protagonist.
 Whether it is his journey from fear to love, or from ignorance to wisdom, what we create as artists is often a byproduct of our own individual growth.
 At the heart of our creation is a search for meaning.

-When our first draft is approached from this analytical perspective, it is impossible.
+When we approach our first draft from an analytical perspective, it is impossible.
 Yet, haven’t we all had the experience of losing a piece of writing and having to rewrite it?
 Then later, we find the original, only to discover how much of it we had actually retained?
 It is alarming.
 The story was not residing in our brain.
 It sprang from a much deeper place.
 We were not required to remember it, as we may have fretted.
 Our stories are stored somewhere in our DNA.
 They live fully and completely within us.
 When we relax and hold it loosely, it is revealed to us.